 Erica Gajewski is a Canadian visual artist whose work explores the lives of other animals enmeshed within the complexities of biodiversity loss, human and other animal relations, and socio-ecological systems.
 She is presently working toward a Ph.D. in Environmental Studies at York University in Toronto, Canada.
-Her practice-based interdisciplinary research merges areas of Animal Studies, Environment and Cultural Studies, and Visual Arts, to investigate links between animal representation, species loss, environmental degradation and resurgence.
+Her practice-based interdisciplinary research merges areas of Animal Studies, Environment and Cultural Studies, and Visual Arts to investigate links in understanding between animal representation, species loss, environmental degradation, and resurgence.

-Erica Ann Gajewski was born in Oshawa Ontario, where her interest in sports led to two Ontario provincial soccer championships and Canadian national silver medal, one Ontario provincial running championship, and later, a full athletic scholarship to the Savannah College of Art and Design, in Savannah, GA.
-She earned her B.F.A and M.F.A degrees while competing in soccer and cross-country running.
-The soccer team was ranked as high as 21st in the U.S. and she placed 12th regionally as a runner in the Florida Sun Conference while holding an All-American Academic title.
+Erica Ann Gajewski was born in Oshawa, Ontario.
+An upbringing playing sports led her to be part of two Ontario provincial soccer championships, a Canadian national silver medal, and one Ontario provincial running championship.
+She later received a full athletic scholarship to the Savannah College of Art and Design in Savannah, GA, earning a B.F.A and M.F.A while competing in soccer and cross-country running.
+The soccer team was ranked 21st nationally, while she placed 12th regionally as a runner in the Florida Sun Conference, holding an All-American Academic title.
 She captained the running team and later coached, as a graduate assistant coach, both the men’s and women’s cross-country teams.